-We enjoy a full day today inside the world famous Nabatean site of Petra, with a to tour this fascinating city (2-3 hour guided tour, then free time to explore yourselves).
+We enjoy a full day today inside the world famous site of Petra, with a 2-3 hour guided tour of this fascinating city.
 Carved into the rocks and left undiscovered for centuries Petra has always been an enduring attraction for explorers.
-We include a guided tour of the area with plenty of free time to explore on your own.

-We start by walking through the Siq, all of a sudden, a now classic view appears around one corner, and one of Petra's most impressive monuments, the Khazneh (Treasury) comes into view.
+We start by walking through the Siq and one of Petra's most impressive monuments, the Khazneh (Treasury) comes into view.
 Our guide will explain the elaborate facades carved into the rock from the top down.
-From the Khazneh the valley opens outand we'll see the ruined Roman amphitheatre, and colonnaded street.
+From the Khazneh the valley opens out and we'll see the ruined Roman amphitheatre, and colonnaded street.